AI

 Key takeaways

-- Lawyers adopt AI for assistance, not replacement - Tools that augment professional judgment see adoption rates climbing to 79%, while those claiming to replace lawyers gather dust
+• Lawyers adopt AI for assistance, not replacement - Tools that augment professional judgment see adoption rates reaching 79% of law firms, while those claiming to replace lawyers gather dust

 The legal profession has a pattern.
 New technology arrives promising revolution, lawyers remain skeptical, adoption happens slowly, then suddenly everyone wonders how they practiced without it.